 The 16 evidence-based business practices cut across a wide range of environmental, social, and governance (ESG) issues, to help businesses build and promote employee health and manage impacts on population health through their operations, advocacy, marketing, and philanthropy.

-Baptista expects that companies will be revisiting materiality assessments in light of COVID-19 and that the Framework can be a useful addition to that process as well as stakeholder engagement.
+Baptista expects that companies will be revisiting materiality assessments in light of COVID-19 and that the framework can be a useful addition to that process as well as stakeholder engagement.
 “The pandemic has brought a renewed and urgent focus on the role companies play in supporting population health.
-Recognizing health and well-being as an ESG issue, and increasing and enhancing disclosure, is a crucial step and a leadership opportunity for corporations to recognize their responsibilities and take action as a result,” she says.
+Recognizing health and well-being as an ESG issue, and increasing and enhancing disclosure, is a crucial step and a leadership opportunity for corporations to recognize their responsibilities and take action as a result,” she told us.

 She adds: “The framework encourages companies to pose the question: do they truly believe that human capital is an asset and one that they should build up?
 And what role do they have to play in impacting health of communities?
 Do their actions match their words?
 How can they build resilience and develop a future fit strategy to prepare for all kinds of scenarios?
 We will see how things pan out, but I'm hopeful that this framework will start to change and broaden the conversation around health and well-being.”